How Do Blood Thinners Help with Erectile Dysfunction?

 Penile injections

 With penile injections, an erection is achieved by directly injecting drugs into the penis.
-For those who are unable to take oral drugs because of underlying medical issues or drug interactions, this alternative could be appropriate.
+For those patients who are unable to take oral drugs because of underlying medical issues or drug interactions, this alternative could be appropriate.

 Penis pumps